NVIDIA-NeMo/Run/docs/reference/faqs.md

 ### **Q:** What is NeMo Run and when should I use it?

 **A:** NeMo Run is NVIDIA's Python framework for distributed machine learning experimentation and execution.
-For detailed information about what NeMo Run is and when to use it, see our [Why Choose NeMo Run](../about/why-nemo-run) guide.
+For detailed information about what NeMo Run is and when to use it, see our [About NeMo Run](../about/index) guide.

 ### **Q:** How do I install and set up NeMo Run?